A History of Osteopathic Medicine in the United States

 “He also acknowledged that everyone’s body has an inherent ability to heal itself,” Fuller said.
 “Dr. Still emphasized that optimal health can best be achieved by addressing the neuromusculoskeletal systems in patient care.”

-Osteopathic medicine students in a classroom in an undated photo.These beliefs led Still to develop a sophisticated approach of hands-on osteopathic diagnosis and treatment, which he integrated into conventional medical care.
-In 1892, Still founded the first osteopathic medical school.
-In the years that followed, osteopathic medicine grew as new medical ideas and paradigms were incorporated.
-In 1899, Philadelphia College of Osteopathic Medicine (PCOM), became the third osteopathic school in the United States.
+Osteopathic medicine students in a classroom in an undated photo.Building on these principles, Dr. Still developed a sophisticated method of hands-on diagnosis and treatment that complemented traditional medical care.
+This innovative approach laid the foundation for the field of osteopathic medicine.
+In 1892, Dr. Still established the first osteopathic medical school.
+The movement continued to grow, and in 1899, Philadelphia College of Osteopathic Medicine (PCOM), became the third osteopathic school in the United States.

-“There are now nearly 40 osteopathic colleges with over 50 teaching locations across the United States,” Petree said.
+Osteopathic medicine has expanded significantly since those early days.
+“There are now nearly 40 osteopathic colleges with over 50 teaching locations across the United States,” said Kristie Petree, DO, associate professor and chair of osteopathic manipulative medicine (OMM) at PCOM South Georgia.
 “These colleges are educating more than 34,000 future osteopathic physicians, which is more than 25 percent of all U.S. medical school students.”

-“PCOM has become one of the leading osteopathic schools in the United States,” Petree said.
-“Our graduates are well-trained in all aspects of modern medicine, across all medical and surgical specialties with a foundation in osteopathic medicine.”
+“Our graduates are well-trained in all aspects of modern medicine, across all medical and surgical specialties with a foundation in osteopathic medicine,” Petree said.

-These precepts, Petree explained, include recognizing the body, mind and spirit as a single unit, capable of self-regulation and self-healing.
+This training, Petree explained, includes recognizing the body, mind and spirit as a single unit, capable of self-regulation and self-healing.
 This incorporates the use of hands-on osteopathic diagnosis and treatment to maximize the health of patients integrated into a comprehensive approach that includes the full scope of the practice of medicine and surgery, she added.

 “Our past is meaningful and interesting,” Fuller said. “and our future is bright.”